kunigami/kunigami.github.io/blog/_posts/2021-08-17-max-non-empty-intersection.md

 ### NP-Completeness

-We'll prove that LRLP is NP-Complete by reducing a known NP-Complete to it.
-Our choice is the *0-1 Integer Linear Program Feasibility* [1].
-Consider an Integer Linear Program (ILP) defined by the set of constraints
+We'll prove that LRLP is NP-Complete by reducing a known NP-Complete to it, which will be the *0-1 Integer Linear Program Feasibility* (ILPF) [1] in our case.
+It's defined as follow: Consider an Integer Linear Program defined by the set of constraints

 $$(1) \quad A\vec{x} \le b$$

 where $A$ is a $n \times m$ coefficient matrix of real values, $b$ is a vector $\mathbb{R}^n$ and $\vec{x}$ is a $m$-vector of 0 or 1, i.e. $\vec{x} \in \curly{0, 1}^m$.
 The problem consists of deciding whether there exists any $\vec{x}$ satisfying these constraints.

 We can solve this problem by reducing to LRLP.
-We include the original constraints (1) but relax the 0-1 integrality constraints by having $\vec{x} \in\mathbb{R}^m$.
+We include the original constraints (1) but relax the 0-1 integrality constraints to $\vec{x} \in\mathbb{R}^m$.
 We then add $2m$ new constraints:

 $$(2) \quad x_j = 1 \quad j = 1, \cdots, m$$